 The Long-nose Dragon (G. longirostris), sometimes spelt as Long-nosed Dragon, is a species of lizard that has been reclassified a number of times as further studies revise its relationship among Australian agamid lizards.
 Previously known as Lophognathus, Physignathus, Gemmatophora and Amphibolurus, it is now assigned to the genus Gowidon.

-It is found in a broad sweep through Queensland, South Australia, Western Australia, Australia, Northern Territory and into the Central Australia region.
+It is found in a broad sweep through Queensland, South Australia, Western Australia, Northern Territory and into the Central Australia region.

-A long-limbed reptile, with a long snout, one of its key features is the long tails, up to 3 times the length of the body.
+A long-limbed reptile, with a long snout, one of its key features is the long tail, up to 3 times the length of the body.
 They vary in colour from greys to reddish brown, a prominent pale dorsolateral stripe, and a pale stripe along the lower jaw.

 Considered an arboreal lizard, seen on branches, trunks of trees, and are often seen on rocks, in gorges, eucalypt-lined watercourses, and sunning themselves on quiet paved areas around towns.